G00387867/FDA-project/README.md

 ***

-#### To run the Jupyter Notebook:
+### To run the Jupyter Notebook

 Download and Install Anaconda's latest release from it's official and licensed source.
-The anaconda package includes the python code and the packages (libraries) needed for the computation and visualisation of the contetnts of the Tasks.ipynb file.
+The anaconda package includes the python code and the packages (libraries) needed for the computation and visualisation of the contetnts of the `power-production.ipynb` file.

-Click on Code icon on the upper right corner and copy the 'link' under HTTPS
+1. Click on **`Code`** icon on the upper right corner and copy the `link` under `HTTPS`

-Open the CLI or cmd on the machine navigate to the required directory insert $ git clone link of the repository
+2. Open the `CLI` or `cmd` on the machine navigate to the required directory insert `$ git clone` `link of the repository`

-Insert jupyter notebook
+3. Insert `$ jupyter notebook`

-A web browser is automatically initiated, where you can see the file Tasks.ipynb
+4. A web browser is automatically initiated, where you can see the file `power-production.ipynb`

 ***

 ### License

 This repository was enrolled under the MIT license.
-Please click here for further information.
+Please click [**Here**](https://github.com/G00387867/FDA-project/blob/main/LICENSE) for further information.